electron/electron/docs/tutorial/mojave-dark-mode-guide.md

 ## Automatically updating the native interfaces

-"Native Interfaces" include the file picker, window border, dialogs, context menus and more; basically, anything where the UI comes from macOS and not your app.
-As of Electron 7.0.0, the default behavior is to opt in to this automatic theming from the OS.
-If you wish to opt out and are using Electron &gt; 8.0.0, you must set the `NSRequiresAquaSystemAppearance` key in the `Info.plist` file to `true`.
+"Native Interfaces" include the file picker, window border, dialogs, context menus, and more; basically, anything where the UI comes from macOS and not your app.
+As of Electron 7.0.0, the default behavior is to opt into this automatic theming from the OS.
+If you wish to opt-out and are using Electron &gt; 8.0.0, you must set the `NSRequiresAquaSystemAppearance` key in the `Info.plist` file to `true`.
-Please note that Electron 8.0.0 and above will not let your opt out of this theming, due to the use of the macOS 10.14 SDK.
+Please note that Electron 8.0.0 and above will not let your opt-out of this theming, due to the use of the macOS 10.14 SDK.

 ## Automatically updating your own interfaces